 Today is the Feast of the Holy Innocents, the day in which the Church commemorates the lives of the innocent children lost in the massacre of the first born by King Herod at the time of Christ's birth.
-Father Steve reflects on this event here, taking a deeper look at the true loss that occurs upon rejecting the advent of Christ.
+In this archived piece, Father Steve Grunow reflects on this event here, taking a deeper look at the true loss that occurs upon rejecting the advent of Christ.

 One of the most cherished carols of the Christmas season is often presented as a melody without lyrics.
 For this reason, the tune is familiar, but the words of the carol are not.
 The carol of which I am referring to is known as the Coventry Carol, which originates in a 16th century “mystery play” called the Pageant of the Shearman and Tailors.
 The play and the song concern the massacre of the young children of Bethlehem at the command of King Herod, a story that is recorded in the Gospel of Matthew.
 The Coventry Carol is a lament that is imagined in the play to have been sung by the mothers whose children have been murdered by Herod’s cruelty; it combines the sound of their weeping with the gentle cadences of a lullaby:

 Lullay thou little tiny child,

 This poor youngling for whom we sing,

 Charged he hath this day;